delight-im/Knowledge/Windows.md

  * For basic graphics editing, the free Paint.NET is very good.
 For more complex work, try the free Gimp or commercial Adobe Photoshop.
  * In order to pack and unpack collections of files or archives, use the free 7-Zip.
  * In order to start the command prompt for a certain location quickly, just navigate to the desired folder in `Explorer`.
 Then press `Shift` and right-click on the background of the `Explorer` window.
 You should be able to launch the command prompt by clicking `Open command window here` then.
+ * If you want to have a file name start with a dot (`.`), it works only if you add another dot at the end of the file name as well.
+The trailing dot will be removed automatically.

 ## Keyboard shortcuts